 Once the sphere is ready, the player can either keep gathering resources to strengthen their defenses, or press ‘c’ and roll straight for the opposition’s castle.
 Hopefully the sphere’s health bar can withstand the traps along the way, and be sure to hit the castle at a decent speed to deal extra damage.
 This gameplay loop repeats itself until one of the castles fall, and the victor is crowned.

-Adding some extra strategy to the whole thing is that the game gives you a choice of what units you to take into battle, which includes the type of sphere.
-One looks like the moon with a face, another looks like a fist, and one is little more than a block.
+Adding some extra strategy to the whole thing is that the game gives you a choice of what type of sphere and which units you can take into battle.
+One sphere looks like the moon with a face, another looks like a fist, and one is little more than a block.
 Indeed, it doesn’t roll well at all, but the thing is a tank, and has no problem completely demolishing the opponent’s defenses, or taking a huge chunk of health from the opponent’s castle even at slow speed.

 Look at the balls on this game